How to get your campaign to go viral

 Getting a campaign to go viral is often referred to as the ‘holy grail’ of digital and social marketing.
-It takes timing, skill and a bit of luck to create highly sharable content that gets people talking.
+It takes timing, skill and a bit of luck to create highly shareable content that gets people talking.

 If you want to make the next big thing, check out our top tips and picks for the best campaigns that hit that sweet spot.